Quansight/Quansight-website/apps/consulting/posts/improvements-to-bsr-matrix-multiplication-in-pytorch.md

 author: andrew-james
 description: 'Quansight engineers have implemented several new kernels for matrix multiplication involving sparse and dense arguments.
-These implementations, available in PyTorch 2.1,  offer a significant performance improvement over those available in previous versions of PyTorch.
-In addition, they have the unique property that they are implemented using `triton`, however they are not the product of `torch.compile`.'
+These implementations, available in PyTorch 2.1,  offer a significant performance improvement over those available in previous versions of PyTorch.'
 category: [Open Source Software, PyTorch, Triton, GPU]
 ---